Aitslab/corona/rapidreview/readme.md

 This is a web tool for extracting and displaying information from COVID-19-related scientific literature for different target audiences.
 It is still under development.

 It consists of:
-1. A dictionary-based tagger; dictionaries are in https://github.com/Aitslab/corona/tree/master/dictionaries
+1. A dictionary-based tagger (annotationpipeline-dictionary); dictionaries are in https://github.com/Aitslab/corona/tree/master/dictionaries

 2. A BioBERT-based tagger